These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing pain and functional limitations out of stoicism

-Why: Examiners can only document what you report.
+Examiners can only document what you report.
 Understating pain or functional limitations results in a DBQ that does not accurately reflect your disability and may lead to a lower rating.

-Do this instead: Report your symptoms accurately and completely.
+Instead: Report your symptoms accurately and completely.
 Use specific pain scale ratings, describe duration of pain episodes, and explain how symptoms affect your ability to sit, work, drive, and perform daily activities.

 Impact: All rating levels